TaufeqRazakh/455macs/README.md

 # 455macs
 An emacs starter kit for CS455X

-## Instructiosn for usage
+## Gettomg Started
 + Log into your vocareum account and identify your login directory.
 + If you have any `init.el` files or `.emacs.d` or `.emacs` directories in advance make sure you delete them.
 455macs will not load properly if these exist in the directory tree you are currently working under.
+Deleting any existing .emacs.d can be done with `rm -r -f ~/.emacs.d` & `rm -r -f ~/.emacs`.
-+ use the following command to clone the starter kit and to rename it in a folder called `.emacs.d`
++ Use the following command to clone the starter kit and to rename it in a folder called `.emacs.d`
 ```
 git clone https://github.com/TaufeqRazakh/455macs ~/.emacs.d
 ```